9 Hope Family Heraldry

 Civic Arms of Flintshire

-In Ireland in Co.
+In Co.
 Westmeath a Thomas Hope a son of Walter Hope of Mulingar died in 1611.
-He had an armorial that has no commonality what so ever with the Scottish or English heraldry.
+He had an armorial that has no commonality what so ever with the Scottish or English heraldry and one wonders where the origin of this complex blazon originates.
 This Irish heraldry predating that of Craighall.
+The blazon is Argent, two lion's heads erased Gules, langued Azul, Chief vair, Pile wavy Contre-ermine.
+Bordure vert.

 Irish%20Hope%20Heraldry.JPG

-The border on the armorial probably indicates a descendance from a second son The crest of the Hopes of Mullingar is a palm tree - possibly alluding to a connection with plantations either is the East Indies or West Indies - similar to the Van der Hoops.
-More information on the Hope Families of Ireland in Section 7 - Irish Hopes.
+The border on the armorial indicates a descent cadency mark.
+The crest of one of the Hope families of Mullingar is a palm tree - possibly alluding to a connection with plantations either is the East Indies or West Indies - similar to the Van der Hoops.
+A lot more information on the Hope Families of Ireland in Section 7 - Irish Hopes.

 Back to Contents Page